manojprakashj/Active-Directory-Hardening/README.md

 Next, link the GPO to the appropriate OUs.
 In our lab, both Workstations and Servers are under the CORP OU.
 Right-click the CORP OU in Group Policy Management and select “Create a GPO in this domain, and Link it here.”
 In production, you'd typically link it to more specific OUs like Workstations or Servers.
 To do that, right-click the desired OU (e.g., Workstations) and choose “Link an existing GPO,” then select Disable LLMNR.
 Group Policy updates automatically every 90 minutes with a 30-minute offset, or you can force an update using gpupdate /force or the Group Policy Update option in the console.

+## SMB Null Session

+Fortunately, fixing this issue is straightforward.
+Start by removing the Everyone group from the Pre-Windows 2000 Compatible Access group—this alone often resolves the problem.
+As a secondary step, check the Default Domain Controllers Policy in Group Policy to ensure that "Network access: Let Everyone permissions apply to anonymous users" is set to Disabled.
+To do this, edit the policy and go to:
+- Computer Configuration → Windows Settings → Security Settings → Local Policies → Security Options.
+- Then change the setting to Disabled.
+- Finally run gpupdate to apply the changes.

+or run the Remediate-SMBNullSessions.ps1 to automate the process.